 If you believe that an appropriate grade has not been assigned, and you cannot resolve the matter informally with the instructor, department chair, and/or college dean/associate dean, you should present your case to the Presidential Appointee to the Fairness Committee, 510-885-3716, no later than one quarter after you received the grade.
 The Fairness Committee may authorize a change of grade under certain circumstances (see "What recourse do I have if I believe I have received a grade that is inappropriate?" in this chapter.).
 If the instructor of record does not assign a grade to an individual student, the appropriate failing grade for nonattendance ("WU" or "NC") is automatically recorded by Planning, Enrollment Management, and Student Affairs.
 You have one quarter to petition the Fairness Committee if you believe the instructor should have assigned an academic grade.
 If the instructor of record is unable to assign course grades, the Fairness Committee is authorized to ensure that other qualified faculty assign grades.

 For purposes of correcting an error, an instructor may change a grade with approval of his/her department chair and college dean.
-No grade may be changed once graduation has been recorded.
+No grade may be changed once graduation has been recorded unless an error has been made, in which case students have one term after their degree has been awarded to dispute the grade and have it corrected, or if a fairness petition has resulted in a grade change.
 The administrative symbol for withdrawal cannot be assigned by a faculty member.